sygmaprotocol/docs/docs/02-sygma-sdk/03-Quick-Start/07-Examples/01-Basic-ERC-20-Token-Transfers/02-EVM-Substrate-example.md

 yarn run transfer
 ```

 The example will use `ethers` in conjunction with the sygma-sdk to create a transfer from Sepolia to Rococo-Phala with a `sygUSD` token.
-It will be received on Rococo-Phala as the native `PHA` token.
+It will be received on Rococo-Phala as the `sygUSD` token.

 ### Script functionality